bbcf/bbcflib/doc/tutorial_rnaseq.rst

 .. image:: images/RNAseq_create_maplot.png

-On the graph's page, click on the points you are interested in to display its name in the column on the right.
+On the graph's page, click on a point you are interested in to display its name in the column on the right.
 Click on it again to remove it from the list.
 Click on the name to get information about the selected feature from Ensembl.
 Note that the graph may take a long time to load and react if there are a lot of features to draw.

 .. image:: images/RNAseq_maplot.png